sfigg/commercialization-public/manufacture/desktop/add-multilingual-support-to-a-windows-distribution.md

 # Add Multilingual Support to a Windows Distribution

-You can use Windows® Setup to deploy a multilingual edition of Windows.
+You can use Windows Setup to deploy a multilingual edition of Windows.
 This is a typical scenario for corporations that deploy Windows in a multilingual environment where the users must be able to switch the display language between multiple languages on a single computer.
 This procedure requires the following steps:

--   Copy one or more language packs to the **\\Langpacks** directory in the *Windows distribution*.
+1. Copy one or more language packs to the **\\Langpacks** directory in the *Windows distribution*.
 The Windows distribution is the contents of the Windows retail DVD.

--   Update the Lang.ini file.
+2. Update the Lang.ini file.

--   Use Setup to install the language packs that are in the distribution share.
+3. Use Setup to install the language packs that are in the distribution share.

 **Important**
 Adding language packs to the **\\Langpacks** directory can extend the Windows Setup installation time.
 Packages in the **\\Langpacks** directory are added to the Windows image during the **windowsPE** configuration pass, before Windows is actually installed.
 If Windows Setup must install several language packs, then installation might be delayed.